FraserTooth/elixir_algorithms/README.md

 This repository contains solutions to some problems I found online, using Elixir

+Use `mix test` to run the local unit tests for each algorithm

+## Done so Far

+1. FizzBuzz

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed